 64. As drought, bushfires and extreme weather become more common in Australia, we realise that our baptismal calling must necessarily propel us towards God's mission of love for the whole of creation.
 The Church can become more open to "ecological conversion" by understanding and respecting how systems of life and love are deeply interconnected.
-A humble and merciful approach to caring for our environment cannot be separated from the way we care for each other, and the outcome of both is healing and restoration for our land and our people.
+A humble and merciful and the outcome of both is healing and restoration for our land and our people.